bdickason/bdickason.com/posts/strength-based-teams.md

 I've accepted that execution is my weakness.
 My team has my back.

-**Surround yourself with people who compliment your weaknesses so you can focus on your strengths.**
+**Surround yourself with people who complement your weaknesses so you can focus on your strengths.**

 ## Strengths